Rajpratik71/Mininet-wiki/FAQ.md

 ```

 Basically anything you can do in Python you can do in Mininet, and it's often very easy to do so.
 For example, there are all sorts of frameworks available for various kinds of messaging and RPC, REST, JSON, SOAP, XML, etc..
 You can hook Python code up to node.js, you can have it speak ZeroMQ... really the possibilities are endless!!

+Note however that if you are running locally it's much easier to control Mininet directly from within a Python script or using the CLI.

 ***
 <a id=multiple-controllers></a>